 - New Jersey Housing & Mortgage Finance Agency Provides a variety of programs for prospective homebuyers, including home-buyer programs, as well as grants and loans for housing rehabilitation.
 The First-Time Homebuyer Mortgage Program is its foundational mortgage program that can be combined with the Down Payment Assistance Program, which provides qualified buyers with $10,000 as an interest-free, five-year forgivable second loan with no monthly payment that can be used to cover down payment and closing costs.The first mortgage loan is a competitive 30-year, fixed-rate government-insured loan, originated through an NJHMFA participating lender, with the loans restricted to maximum household income and purchase price limits.

-The New Jersey residential real estate market also is impacted by the state's high property taxes, which in 2020 were the highest annual bill of all states at $8,362 as assessed on median home value, over $2,400 higher than that of second-highest Connecticut. according to a survey conducted by WalletHub.com.
+The New Jersey residential real estate market also is impacted by the state's high property taxes, which in 2021 were the highest annual average bill of all states at $9,284, a 1.9% increase over 2020 and 6.8% higher than in 2017.
+The state average was over $2,400 higher than that of second-highest Connecticut. according to a survey conducted by WalletHub.com.
 The overall burden of property taxes also was exacerbated by the enactment of federal income tax legislation commencing in the 2018 tax year which placed a $10,000 limit on deductions for state and local taxes, or "SALT".
 New Jersey elected officials have contended that the cap on SALT deductions has worsened the rate of migration of upper-income homeowners and taxpayers moving out of the state, which has been the highest of all states for the past three years through 2020, according to the annual study published by United Van Lines.